Dhanbari Nawab family: Early history

-History
+Later history

 The early history of this later Nawab dynasty of Dhanbari was documented in a waqfnama (deed of endowment) written by Nawab Ali Chowdhury.
 This family claim descent from Shah Atiqullah, a Muslim preacher from Baghdad, who had migrated to Delhi in the Mughal period.
 The document claims that Atiqullah was descended from both Abdul Qadir Gilani (a direct descendant of Ali, the fourth Caliph of Islam) as well as the Persian scholar Abu Hanifa.
 It is argued by the British-Bangladeshi historian Muhammad Mojlum Khan that "there is no conclusive evidence" of the family's descent from Shah Atiqullah.
 Nevertheless, from among Atiqullah's descendants was Shah Sultan who was awarded jagirs from the Mughal emperor, settling down in the village of Nakalia in Pabna.
 As a result of the Jamuna river erosion, Sultan's offspring moved to the village of Hasmelan in Harirampur, Manikganj.

 Shah Khoda Bakhsh of this family married a woman belonging to the Syed family of Muqimpur village in Baniara, Tangail.
 The Shah family of Hasmelan were not accustomed to exogamous marriage and as a result, Bakhsh was expelled from his village and lived with his wife in Baniara.
 He had a son and a daughter.
 His daughter, Sayyidah Talibunnesa Khatun, was married to Raza Ali Khan Chowdhury, the Zamindar of Dhanbari.
 Chowdhury died leaving no heirs, and so the zamindari was inherited by Khatun.
 After Khatun's death, her husband inherited the zamindari and migrated from Baniara to Dhanbari, where he was granted the title of Nawab.

 Bakhsh was a pir who was said to have been unattached to wealth and property.
 The waqfnama claims that because of this spiritual nature, the family did not bother to preserve the sanads (land grants) received from the emperor.
 As hereditary pirs, the maintenance and preservation of the zamindari was entrusted to their murids (disciples).
 The extent of the zamindari was very large when Bakhsh became its zamindar.
 However, as a result of his lack of knowledge in worldly affairs, a lot of land was lost during his tenure.